-Ans: The writer walked in, unsure of what he had to do.
+Ans: The writer walked in unsure of what he had to do.
 He told the manager that he wanted to see him alone.
 He walked into the safe.
 He poked the ball of money at accountant as if he was doing a conjuring trick.
-He deposited 56 dollars but soon withdrew all of it.
+He deposited 56 dollars, but soon drew out all.